Cookies on BBB.org

 (Getty Images)

-For many, it seems like a heartwarming idea: rescuing a pup from the local shelter or getting a dog from a reputable breeder.
-Then, reality hits: shoes are chewed, socks go missing, carpets are stained, and furniture is covered in fur.
+For many, rescuing a pup from the local shelter or getting a dog from a reputable breeder seems like a heartwarming idea.
+Then reality hits: shoes are chewed, socks go missing, carpets are stained, and furniture is covered in fur.
 Sometimes, other unexpected behaviors come through, like pulling on the leash, baring teeth over scraps, or barking incessantly.

 Dog owners need to find a trainer to help work through issues they and their dog may be experiencing.
 For starters, consider the type of training that will work best.
-For example, if most of the ill-gotten behaviors happen within the home, then an in-home consultation is worth looking into.
-If behaviors such as leash pulling or poor social skills happen outside the home, perhaps an in-person class is suitable, if available.
+For example, if most of the ill-gotten behaviors happen within the home, an in-home consultation is worth looking into.
+If behaviors such as leash pulling or poor social skills happen outside the house, perhaps an in-person class is suitable.

 According to certified dog trainers, look for a professional who uses reward-based training to teach and modify behavior.
 Another resource is the American Kennel Club.
-Before contacting someone, determine what is triggering the dog’s behavior.
+Before contacting someone, determine what is triggering the dog's behavior.
 Then, research trainers knowledgeable about behavior, learning theory, canine communication, and mechanics.
 Look for training certification initials from the following organizations: Certification Councils for Professional Dog Trainers, International Association of Animal Behavior Consultants, and Pet Professional Accreditation Board.
-Research certified Canadian trainers Certification Council for Professional Dog Trainers Directory
+In Canada, research certified trainers through the Certification Council for Professional Dog Trainers Directory

 Ask friends, family, and your veterinarian for referrals, and check the BBB directory to find professional dog trainers near you.